 Music streaming can easily chew through more than 100MB per hour, which means if you’re a music lover your data plan could be eaten up very quickly.
 This has given rise to phone plans that provide zero-rated streaming from selected services; in other words, the data you use to stream isn’t taken out of your plan’s monthly data allowance.

 It’s important to note the company allegiances here.
 Boost Mobile uses the Telstra network, hence the similarities.

 Telstra data-free music streaming

-Telstra now offers all personal mobile customers unlimited, data-free streaming from Apple Music.
-This includes customers on postpaid plans, on mobile broadband, and on Telstra’s range of prepaid options.
+Telstra offers all personal mobile customers unlimited, data-free streaming from Apple Music, on Telstra’s postpaid phone plans only.

 The following table includes all postpaid SIM-only Telstra plans as published on Canstar Blue’s database listed in order of standard cost, lowest to highest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Boost Mobile data-free music streaming

 Boost Mobile deals exclusively in prepaid mobile phone plans, and all six of its prepaid options include data-free Apple Music streaming.
 Plans begin at $10 per month, up to $70, and include unlimited national talk and text, plus extras such as international calling.